 On March 11, 2020, the World Health Organization declared Covid-19 a global pandemic.
 On March 17, 2020, the Province of Ontario invoked the Emergency Management and Civil Protection Act.
-Due to the high level of uncertainty related to the outcome of the pandemic, it is difficult to estimate the financial effect on the Organization.
-Therefore, no adjustments have been made on these financial statements.
-Management has proactively taken steps to continue delivery of services during the pandemic ensuring the safety of all staff and its clients.
+The full impact of the Covid-19 outbreak continues to evolve at the date of this report.
+An estimate of the financial effect on the organization cannot be made at this time.
+Management has proactively taken steps to continue delivery of programs and services during the pandemic ensuring the safety of all staff and participants.